Polygon (MATIC) wallet

 Novel next-generation chains are popping up everywhere, with projects like Polkadot, Cosmos, and Avalanche making disruptive waves.
 While they don't have exactly the same use cases, their purpose is the same.
 They want to provide developers and end-users with fast, cheap, and scalable blockchains that they can use as an underlying structure for dApps of any kind.

 It's also worth noting that Ethereum itself went from a Proof-of-Work consensus to a Proof-of-Stake consensus with the London Hard Fork EIP-1559 improvement protocol upgrade.
-While that's certainly not perfect, it's a significant change and a big step toward eliminating Ethereum's glaring issues.
+While that's not perfect, it's a significant change and a big step toward eliminating Ethereum's glaring issues.
 It also acts as a stepping stone toward Ethereum 2.0 (ETH2.0).
 Once ETH2.0 finally rolls out sometime this year, we'll have to see if Polygon will still be attractive as a layer 2 solution.

 At the time of writing, Polygon is the #13 cryptocurrency in market cap.
 The team behind it wants to push it to #3, right behind Bitcoin and Ethereum, ambitions as high as anyone could have at this stage.